 “Whenever practical, having a baby’s bottom bare is the best remedy.
 Of course that isn’t practical a lot of the time.
 Many pediatricians, myself included, recommend a petroleum jelly based product, whether plain Vaseline or A+D Ointment.”

 Dr. Lowry also provided a link to BabyCenter’s tips for diaper rash prevention and treatment.
+For those who may be looking for a natural diaper rash cream, please read this review of some of the top brands.

 It seems those who don’t like the smell of baby powder are on to something after all.